jazzband/django-debug-toolbar/docs/panels.rst

 according to the public API described below.
 Unless noted otherwise, all methods are optional.

 Panels can ship their own templates, static files and views.

-All views should be decorated with ``debug_toolbar.decorators.require_show_toolbar`` to prevent unauthorized access.
+Any views defined for the third-party panel use the following decorators:

+- ``debug_toolbar.decorators.require_show_toolbar`` - Prevents unauthorized
+  access to the view.
+- ``debug_toolbar.decorators.render_with_toolbar_language`` - Supports
+  internationalization for any content rendered by the view.
+This will render the response with the :ref:`TOOLBAR_LANGUAGE <TOOLBAR_LANGUAGE>` rather than :setting:`LANGUAGE_CODE`.

 There is no public CSS API at this time.

 .. autoclass:: debug_toolbar.panels.Panel